-- disciplinary procedures for unacceptable absence levels
+- Disciplinary procedures for unacceptable absence levels.

-- involving trained line managers in absence management
+- Training line managers in absence management.

-- involving occupational health professionals
+- Involving occupational health professionals.

 Return-to-work interviews can help identify short-term absence problems at an early stage.
-They also provide managers with an opportunity to start a dialogue about underlying issues which might be causing the absence.
+They also provide managers with an opportunity to start a dialogue about any underlying issues which might be causing the absence.

 Disciplinary procedures for unacceptable absence should make it clear to staff that unjustified absence will not be tolerated and that absence policies will be enforced.
 It’s important that any underlying health conditions are taken into account as part of this process.